Please see the links to the Mainstage documents below:

 10. On the Mainstage application the troupe director should agree that the production will include the same script, cast, costumes, and set as would be presented at the State Festival.
 Some modification to the set may be necessary to fit the venue at state, though this is not to disrupt the original integrity of the design.

-11. No production will be eligible for consideration if it was performed during the previous State Festival.
+11. No production will be eligible for consideration if it was performed during the previous State Festival (waived this year 2021-22).

 12. A troupe director CANNOT bring the same play for both the Mainstage and a cut version from district one acts to the State Festival.